 Unscrupulous carpet retailers go out of their way to make it appear simple and easy to buy new carpet.
 They bundle up the carpet, pad and installation into one convenient package deal.

 They price the whole kit and caboodle by the "square foot" to make it sound very affordable.
 They may even offer free products, services or discounted installation to fool you into thinking you are getting a super good deal.
 How Much Does Carpet Cost?

 Carpet Measuring Scams

-Some carpet salespeople prefer to keep this information hidden from you so you won't use their measurements to buy carpet from another dealer down the street.
-Although I understand their thinking, I don't think it is right for any salesperson to hide their measuring totals from you.
+Some carpet salespeople prefer to keep this information hidden from you so you won't use their measurements to order carpet from another dealer down the street.
+Although I understand their thinking, I don't think it is right for any salesperson to hide the measuring totals from you.